rwieruch/blog_robinwieruch_content/blog/mac-setup-web-development/index.md

 echo 'eval "$(starship init zsh)"' >> ~/.zshrc
 ```

-As font we will be using Hack Nerd Font in iTerm2, VS Code, and Sublime Text.
+As font we will be using Hack Nerd Font in iTerm2 and VS Code.
 Install it via:

 ```text
 brew tap homebrew/cask-fonts